oweb36/mws-docs/Characters/Air Conditioners/ToshyFEN.md

 RBC is also the saner one, and he would try to stop FEN.
 RBC though doesn't have the power to control FEN because he is recessive, and wishes that one day he has just enough power to influence and control FEN.
 The only thing RBC can do is talk to FEN silently and influence his thoughts, but he has no power over the movement of ToshyFEN.

 RBC cares for FEN and wishes he could help influence him for good, but he doesn't have enough power to do so.
 RBC knows that FEN really cares for him.

+Also RBC-AMSUS does not like it if you tinker too much or deeply with him.
+By doing so, you are basically changing the way ToshyFEN's brain works.
+Nobody likes to get lobotomized, including RBC-AMSUS, [FEN](#FEN) and ToshyFEN.
+He might let you change temperature, fan and mode but do not try to go very deep and change deep setups like features, filter lifespan and all those other technical junkies bits.
+Please, by modifying them you are literally digitally-lobotomizing ToshyFEN.

 ## Relations